RafaelPanisset/WorkoutBot/README.md

 # Workout Bot

 The Workout Bot is a Telegram chatbot that provides users with a random selection of exercises based on the body part they want to work on.
-The bot was created as a personal project to showcase my skills as a software developer.

 ## Getting Started